-2) Do you support paying a living wage for all City workers including part-time, temporary, seasonal, and contracted workers?
+1) Do you support paying a living wage to all County workers including part-time, temporary, seasonal, and contracted workers?
 (The ACLC defines a living wage as 125% of the Federal Poverty Level – currently $14.78 an hour).

-- How will you ensure contracted workers are paid the set wage
+a.
+How will you ensure contracted workers are paid the set wage?

-3) What other ideas do you have to help improve wages and benefits for workers throughout our community?
+c.
+What ideas do you have to help improve wages and benefits for workers throughout our community?

-4) Do you support providing paid administrative leave for part-time, temporary, seasonal, and contracted City workers in the event of emergency work closures (e.g., hours missed due to Hurricane Irma)?
+2) Do you support providing paid administrative leave for part-time, temporary, seasonal, and contracted county workers in the event of emergency work closures (e.g., hours missed due to Hurricanes)?

 - inform renters of their rights under existing laws